-RSR Asks Newsweek Reporters About Their 1987 Statistic: As often claimed by evolutionists, Aron Ra told Real Science Radio's Bob Enyart that 99.86% of scientists affirm Darwinism, a statistic that is unintentionally fabricated by a confused misuse of a 1987 Newsweek article that reports no poll or survey but a "count" of 700 creationist scientists.
+* RSR Asks Newsweek Reporters About Their 1987 Statistic: As often claimed by evolutionists, Aron Ra told Real Science Radio's Bob Enyart that 99.86% of scientists affirm Darwinism, a statistic that is unintentionally fabricated by a confused misuse of a 1987 Newsweek article that reports no poll or survey but a "count" of 700 creationist scientists.
 This figure came from the size of the voting membership of the Creation Research Society, which at that time was 700 scientists with advanced degrees.
 (At rsr.org/doubting-darwin see the tens of thousands of scientists, scholars, and professionals in applied biology who reject Darwinism with many of those believing that God brought about or directly created human beings.)

 Regarding that infamous 1987 Newsweek article, Bob Enyart also spoke with Glen Wolfram, the CRS membership director who has served in that position since the 1980s.
 Wolfram agreed with Enyart's conclusion that Newsweek was likely referring to the publicly known number of scientist members of CRS.
 He provided published membership records from throughout the 1980s.
 Over the five years from mid-1982 to mid-1987, the average CRS membership was about 2,000 with 36 percent being voting members, that is, having earned a postgraduate science degree.
 So there were an average of 710 "scientists with respectable academic credentials" as members of CRS in the years leading up to that Newsweek piece, which number was undoubtedly the source for that 1987 report.

 * What Do Roger Ebert & the APS Have in Common?
-APS, the American Physical Society, 2005, repeated the fake news: "According to Newsweek, "By one count there are some 700 scientists with respectable academic credentials (out of a total of 480,000 U.S. earth and life scientists) who give credence to creation-science..."
+APS, the American Physical Society, 2005, repeated the fake news: "According to Newsweek, 'By one count there are some 700 scientists with respectable academic credentials (out of a total of 480,000 U.S. earth and life scientists) who give credence to creation-science...'
 That would put the support for creation science among those branches of science that deal with the earth and its life forms at about 0.14%."
 The late Roger Ebert may have been remembering the fabricated claim that nearly 100% of scientists reject design when he put the percent at "99.975".
 The infamous Talk Origins still reports [accessed 2/2/19] that creation scientists make up "0.15%" of the total.
-As for the 99.86, that percentage was, possibly unintentionally, arrived at by some who incorrectly calculated a percentage based on the "count".
-So Real Science Radio hereby ask evolutionists to help us creationists by correcting anyone who still promotes that incorrect 99.86%.
+As for the 99.86, that percentage is, possibly unintentionally, arrived at by those who incorrectly calculate a percentage based on the "count".
+So Real Science Radio hereby asks evolutionists to help us creationists by correcting anyone who still promotes that incorrect 99.86%.
 Thanks!